 If you’re among the rare people that haven’t been separated for 6 months, you can just testify, “We don’t get along and can’t get along” and that should be enough for a judge to make a finding of irreconcilable differences.

 6 Months Separation Before Divorce in Illinois

 Many people believe that a 6 month separation is some kind of additional requirement for a divorce in Illinois.
-If you read the statute as it is written today you will find that there is no separation time requirement.
+If you read the statute as it is written today you will find that there is no actual separation time requirement.

 There used to be a two year separation requirement that could be waived by agreement if you had at least 6 months of separation.
-Now under the new Illinois law there is no separation time requirement.
+Now under the new Illinois law there is no actual, effective separation time requirement.

 “The…separation requirement can be satisfied even where the couple live in the same house because irreconcilable differences can be realized between the couple without living in separate residences.”
 In re Marriage of Gorman, 671 NE 2d 819